 Spend a week on the beautiful and remote island of Andros, The Bahamas exploring your creative side.
-During this week-long program, participants will learn how to share personal discoveries through creative lenses, whether that be photography or art.

 Details